 How to Find Your First Dance Wedding Song

 Maybe you're dreading the much-hyped first dance.
 Or perhaps flaunting some fancy footwork is your ultimate fantasy.
-Scroll down to find which of the seven dancing personality types you two fit into, then peruse our suggestions for the perfect first dance song choice.
-Whether you have a band or DJ, they should be able to provide you with the exact song you request or a variation on the tune.
-In the end, a first-class first dance will come down to confidence, chemistry, and a whole lot of attitude.
+Scroll down to find which of the six dancing personality types fits you two best, then peruse our suggestions for the perfect first dance song choice.
+Whether you have a band or DJ, they should be able to provide you with the exact song you request or a variation on the tune (just let them know beforehand so they can add it to their selection or repetoire).

 Couple #1: The Traditionalists

 For the traditionalists, the first dance is no small matter.
 In fact, many by-the-book brides and grooms regard their dance-floor debuts as the ultimate opportunity to drive home a display of grace and good taste.
-There's a reason "classic" is so popular—elegant and time-honored details never go out of style.
+There's a reason "classic" songs are so popular—they never go out of style.
 Consider booking a couple dance lessons to ensure you have the moves to do the moment justice.

 - Songs to sample: "At Last" by Etta James; "Can't Help Falling in Love" by Elvis Presley; "Unforgettable" by Nat King Cole; "Fly Me to the Moon" by Frank Sinatra; and "Stardust" by Billy Ward & His Dominoes